jonniespratley/javascript-learning-material/modern-javascript-1/javascript-fundamentals.md

 <!-- toc -->

 ## 1.1.
 Overview
 JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
 Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.

 JavaScript supports object-oriented programming with object prototypes, instead of classes (see more about prototypical inheritance and ES2015 Classes).

 JavaScript also supports functional programming — functions are objects, giving functions the capacity to hold executable code and be passed around like any other object.

 Let's start off by looking at the building blocks of any language: the types.
 JavaScript programs manipulate values, and those values all belong to a type.

-JavaScript's types are:
+### JavaScript Types

 * Number
 * String